e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-07-other-notes.md

 Not that straightforward to achieve in practice - need to know how to handle all the versions.
 Never needed in practice though (although we didn't have to build new read-sides from the beginning of time).

-## Other risks

-Was able to corrupt Akka Sharding coordinator state once - only way to restore service is to manually wipe coordinator's persistence.
-On a good side, there's a "script" shipped with Akka to do so, and no "user data" is actually lost - coordinator only controls where entities are placed, so just starting anew is a good recovery strategy.